-WITH THE UNITED STATES ARMED FORCES

-AT KATTERBACH, GERMANY

-I being duly sworn under oath, do hereby depose, state and swear that the following information is true and correct: (Ordnungsgemäß vereidigt, erkläre, schwöre und gebe ich hiermit zu Protokoll, dass die folgenden Angaben wahr sind:)

-Last Name / Nachname: •••••

-Name / Vorname:

-Middle Name / 2.
-Vorname:

-SSN / Sozialversicherungs-Nr.:

-Place of Birth / Geburtsort:

-Date of Birth / Geburtsdatum:

-(DD/MM/YY) / (TT/MM/JJ)

-Citizanshin / Staatshiinzansahafti

-Citizenship / Staatsbürgerschaft: •••••

-NATO:

-Unit / Einheit:

-SIGNATURE BLOCK Rank, U.S. Army 000-00-0000

-Subscribed, sworn to and acknowledged before me by is known to me to be in the Armed Forces outside the United States.
-This acknowledgment is executed in my official capacity under the authority granted by Title 10, United States Code, Section 1044a, which also states that no seal is required on this acknowledgment, on this ... day of,

-SIGNATURE BLOCK Rank, U.S. Army Legal Assistance, NCOIC
+WITH THE UNITED STAT ES ARMED FORCE ES ) AT KATTERBACH, GERM IANY ) d swear that the following information is true and correct: hiermit zu Protokoll, dass die folgenden Angaben wahr Last Name / Nachname: Name / Vorname: Middle Name / 2.
+Vorname: SSN / Sozialversicherungs-Nr.: Place of Birth / Geburtsort: Date of Birth / Geburtsdatum: (DD/MM/YY) / (TT/MM/JJ) Citizenship / Staatsbürgerschaft: NATO: Unit / Einheit: married to in County, USA granting of that dissolution of mark ( heiratete ich in habe ich am in State of County, USA on The marriage A. I have never remarried riage and, therefore, I am, Die Ehe wurde, geheiratet.
+Die A aufgelöst.
+Ich habe nier divorced in on There after, I was ge was dissolved on by the Superior Court of the d nor lived as wife/husband with anyone else since the m free to marry.
+The earn SIGNATURE BLOCK Rank, U.S. Army 000-00-0000 outside the United States.
+This ack knowledgment is executed is known to me to be in the Armed Forces ed in my official capacity under the authority granted by ates that no seal is required on this acknowledgment, on SIGNATURE BLOCK Rank, U.S. Army Legal Assistance, NCOIC